-that will result in a system shutdown (call to NC_NetSop()).
+that will result in a system shutdown (call to NC_NetStop()).
 The threshold may be raised.
-The legal values for this variable are: DBG_INFO, DBG_WARN, DBG_ERROR, and oscfg.TaskPriLow Priority Level for Low Priority Stack Task lower priority than this will not disrupt the system, but no system or service supplied in this package will attempt it.
+The legal values for this variable are: DBG_INFO, DBG_WARN, DBG_ERROR, and DBG_None.

+oscfg.TaskPriLow Priority Level for Low Priority Stack Task

+Description This is the priority at which low priority stack task threads are set.
+Setting a thread to a lower priority than this will not disrupt the system, but no system or service supplied in this package will attempt it.